Patient Portal Software Compared (2026)

 This guide breaks down patient portal software by category, who each fits, what compliance and integration looks like, and how to think about AI-driven patient portal features that are becoming standard through 2026.
 For the compliance deep-dive specifically, see our HIPAA-compliant patient portal article.

-15+ Best Patient Portal Software Platforms for 2026 (Comparison Guide) — portal dashboard concept
+Patient Portal Software Compared (2026) — portal dashboard concept

 What Patient Portal Software Should Do